genericmilk/wakenbake/README.md

 Wakenbake.Go();
 ```
 This will manually trigger the effect for any non-processed elements that haven't already run on the animation chain!

-### Roadmap

-I'm looking to make this not rely on jQuery in the future to support other workflows!
-Enjoy!